- How is eye cancer treated?

 For more details on treatment options — including some that may not be addressed in this document — the National Cancer Institute (NCI) and the National Comprehensive Cancer Network (NCCN) are good sources of information.

-The NCCN, made up of experts from many of the nation's leading cancer centers, develops cancer treatment guidelines for doctors to use when treating patients.
-These are available on the NCCN Web site (www.nccn.org).
-The NCCN has treatment guidelines for melanoma of the skin and different types of lymphoma, but not specifically for cancers of the eye.
+The NCCN, made up of experts from many of the nation’s leading cancer centers, develops cancer treatment guidelines for doctors to use when treating patients.
+These are available on the NCCN website (www.nccn.org).
+The NCCN has treatment guidelines for melanoma of the skin and for central nervous system (CNS) lymphoma, but not specifically for cancers of the eye.